Project location |

 Study background |

-- The US 51 Environmental Assessment (EA) study will address corridor needs, including improving safety, pavement condition, traffic operations, and bicycle and pedestrian accommodations.
+- The US 51 Environmental Assessment (EA) study addresses corridor needs, including improving safety, pavement condition, traffic operations, and bicycle and pedestrian accommodations.

 - The US 51 study corridor is an important regional and commuter route between Stoughton and McFarland and serves as an important link to the Madison area and beyond.